-The proportion of wholesale market funding issued in public, rather than private, markets increased slightly in 2014 Q3, and was expected to increase further in Q4.
-In terms of the tenor of funding, lenders reported that the proportion of issuance accounted for by long-term instruments had increased slightly in Q3, and was expected to increase significantly further in Q4.
+The proportion of wholesale market funding issued in public, rather than private, markets increased significantly in 2014 Q4, and was expected to increase further in 2015 Q1.
+As a proportion of wholesale market funding, lenders reported that issuance of long-term senior unsecured debt had increased significantly in 2014 Q4.
+The proportion of structured notes, covered bonds and, particularly, asset-backed securities had decreased over the same period.
+Lenders expected these trends to persist into 2015 Q1.